onethawt/idaplugins-list/README.md

 * [IDA2SQL](https://github.com/zynamics/ida2sql-plugin-ida): As the name implies this plugin can be used to export information from IDA databases to SQL databases.
 This allows for further analysis of the collected data: statstical analysis, building graphs, finding similarities between programs, etc.

+* [IDA Batch Decompile](https://github.com/tintinweb/ida-batch_decompile): IDA Batch Decompile is a plugin for Hex-Ray's IDA Pro that adds the ability to batch decompile multiple files and their imports with additional annotations (xref, stack var size) to the pseudocode .c file

 * [IDA C#](https://github.com/Fabi/IDACSharp): Scripting IDA with C#

 * [IDA Compare](https://github.com/dzzie/IDACompare): IDA disassembly level diffing tool, find patches and modifications between malware variants.
 See mydoom A/B sample database and video trainer for usage.